Dear Predominantly white Institutions (PWIs),

 P.S.
 Hopefully, my two cents will pay dividends sooner rather than later.

-This blog contains no ads for monetization, so please consider supporting with a small donation or a subscription to my YouTube channel.
+This blog contains no ads for monetization, so please consider supporting with a small donation, a subscription to my YouTube channel or the purchase of some gear below.
 THANK YOU!